 How to start a website in 20 minutes

 Starting a website is one of the best kept secrets for making money and passive income.
 You’ll also impress potential employers!I’ve been a website developer for more than 14 years.
-I go through the process of setting up websites all the time, so I’ve learnt the easiest methods to get started as well as sourcing the best prices available.
+I go through the process of creating websites all the time, so I’ve learnt the easiest methods to get started as well as sourcing the best prices available.

 Follow these quick and easy steps and you will have a live website and your own domain name within 20 minutes, for less than the cost of a coffee a month.